j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/quartz/README.md

-# Filter-Map-Reduce Tutorial
+# Job scheduling Tutorial

 ## Description

-This tutorial is a filter-map-reduce application that operates on a list of persons and calculates some statistics on these persons.
+This tutorial is an application that schedule a batch job to run repeatedly every minute.
+The goal is to show how to use `easybatch-quartz` module APIs.

 ## Pre-requisite